sourcefrog/cargo-mutants/DESIGN.md

 `run.rs` -- Run Cargo subprocesses, including dealing with timeouts.

+`scenario.rs` -- Each of the build/test cycles is a "scenario": either building the source tree, testing the baseline, or testing a mutant.

 `source.rs` -- A source tree and files within it, including visiting each source file to find mutations.